Tartan-AUV/tauv-mono/README.md

 git clone --recurse-submodules git@github.com:Tartan-AUV/TAUV-ROS-Packages.git # clone the code

-cd TAUV-ROS-Packages # move to the code folder make deps # run the Makefile, this might take 5 to 10 minutes
+cd TAUV-ROS-Packages # move to the code folder sudo make deps # run the Makefile, this might take 5 to 10 minutes
 ```

 If the following sequence of commands runs without problems, continue.
 If you run into a permissions error along the lines of `make: execvp: Permission denied`, you should: